ezzing/3DLayout-documentation/4-Customization.md

 > The simplest example is generating all the textures.
 If the project has 3 bulidings, you will have to divide 100 by number of buildings, so that the bar width will increase a 33.3% each time the event is emitted.

+## Hide progress bar

-When the progress bar is being hidden, all of its texts are removed and the animation is shown.
+When the progress bar is being hidden, all of its texts are removed, the animation is shown and the cancel button is hidden.

+    ee.emitEvent('hideProgressBar');

+## Cancel button events

+The cancel button is hidden by default.
+You can display it by sending a boolean parameter on the emitted event.

+Keep in mind that this event has to be emitted before executing an operator or within it.
+Also, there has to be a listener 'cancelProgressBar' that is going to be executed when clicking on this button.

+    ee.emitEvent('showProgressBarCancelBtn', [boolean]);

+> In the case of texture generation, these events are emitted in the operator.

+There is also a listener to update this button used when changing language.
+This removes and recreates the button with the hidden visibility property.

+    ee.emitEvent('updateProgressBarCancelBtn');

 <div class="page-break"></div>